zcwang/ffmpeg-patchset_2020Q4/README.md

 # ffmpeg-patchset_2020Q4

-2020Q4 FFmpeg patchset queuing in FFmpeg upstream for Intel platforms.
+2020Q4 FFmpeg patchset queuing in FFmpeg upstream for Intel platforms (mainline commit: 686c07fb1e0455c4205eaad18e8a01bf64058dec)

 Please integrate it with Intel Media stack 2020Q4 for Linux.
 For detailed information about new features and improvements, please check links below: